Tatanka (wrestler): Million Dollar Corporation (1994–1996)

-On March 19, 1996, Tatanka wrestled his final televised match in the WWF, losing to the WWF champion Bret Hart in a non-title match.
+On March 18, 1996, Tatanka wrestled his final televised match in the WWF, losing to the WWF champion Bret Hart in a non-title match where he (despite his heel role) got a face pop for accidentally hitting The 1-2-3 Kid when Kid grabbed Bret, and Tatanka was supposed to hit Bret but Bret ducked out of the way and Tatanka ended up hitting Kid by accident instead.
 Tatanka left the WWF in the spring of 1996, citing family and spiritual issues.
 He continued to appear for independent promotions, which allowed him to continue to wrestle while maintaining a lighter schedule.

-Independent circuit (1997-2003)
+Independent circuit and international promotions (1996–2003)

+After WWF, Tatanka worked in the independents.
+He lost to his former tag partner Bam Bam Bigelow on September 28, 1996 at EWA/USWF show in New York City.
 In 1997, Chavis wrestled for the independent New York-based promotion Ultimate Championship Wrestling (UCW), where he wrestled Bruce Hart of the Hart wrestling family, King Kong Bundy, Jim "The Anvil" Neidhart and Marty Jannetty.
 He went from playing the role of a face to a heel when he turned on Falcon Coperis and Tommy Cairo to align himself with the likes of the UWF faction of the organization which included Neidhart, Hart, and eventually Jannetty.
 Chavis captured the UCW Heavyweight Championship title and handed then-champion Falcon Coperis his first championship defeat.
 Chavis remained champion until the organization folded its professional wrestling division in 1998.

-He won the Stampede Wrestling North American Heavyweight Championship on April 8, 1998 defeating Sid Vicious in a fictitious tournament final.
-During the reign he would fed with Jim Neidhart and his cousin Jason Neidhart.
+He won the Stampede Wrestling North American Heavyweight Championship on April 8, 1998, defeating Sid Vicious in a fictitious tournament final.
+During the reign, he would feud with Jim Neidhart and his cousin Jason Neidhart in 1999.
+That year he vacated the title as he left Stampede.
 He would work for Florida's Future Of Wrestling from 1998 to 2000.

-Tatanka quietly retired from wrestling in 2003.
+In 2000, he won the i-Generation Wrestling Australasian Championship defeating the One Man Gang in Australia.
+A few days later he dropped the title back to the One Man Gang.
+In 2001, he worked in England and in 2002 worked in Canada and Ireland.
+In 2003, he made an appearance for Combat Zone Wrestling.
+Tatanka then took a hiatus from wrestling and was not seen in the public eye for over two years.